graue70/ad-blog/README.md

     draft: true
     ---

-which should be customized to the post and author
+which should be customized to the post and author.

-After this you should add your summary and content
+After this (in the same file) you should append your summary and content

     Summary goes here
     <!--more-->
     Content goes here

+You can then preview your new post using the web server built into `hugo`.
+With the following command

+    hugo serve -D --bind "::" --baseURL $(hostname -f)

+Here `-D` enables showing of `draft: true` posts and the `--bind` and `--baseURL` parts ensure that the server is accessible from the web.
+These can be left away when viewing on the same computer.

+The above preview only generates the site in-memory, to generate the static HTML run the following command

+    hugo -D

+Again, adding `-D` also generates draft posts.
+The HTML pages for the site are stored in the `./public` folder.
+If you're happy with your post you should change the `draft` metadata to false.

+Finally, (if you have the necessary permissions) you can deploy the new version of the blog with.

+    ./deploy.sh

+This is just an easier way of executing the followig commands

+    hugo
+    rsync -avuz public/ ad-blog.informatik.uni-freiburg.de:/var/www/ad-blog/

 ### Adding Mathematical Formulæ
 For adding math [MathJAX](https://www.mathjax.org) has been added and preconfigured for the use with LaTeX.
-For an example refer to the
+To render a formular simply add it inline in a post using double `&` for example `$$x_{1,2} = \frac{-b \pm \sqrt{b^s -4ac}}{2a}$$`.

 ### Adding Static Content
 Static content can be added to the `static/` folder, it is automatically synced